marinlauber/WaterLilyMeshBodies.jl/README.md

 ![dolphin](example/dolphin.png)

-`WaterLilyMeshBodies` is a companion package to [WaterLily.jl](https://github.com/WaterLily-jl/WaterLily.jl) that defines a `MeshBody` type and a `measure(body::MeshBody,x::SVector,t::Real)` function that computes the signed distance, surface normal, and surface velocity as needed for a WaterLily simulation.
+`WaterLilyMeshBodies` is a companion package to [WaterLily.jl](https://github.com/WaterLily-jl/WaterLily.jl) that defines a `MeshBody` type and a few `measure`ment functions that compute the signed distance, surface normal, and surface velocity as needed for a WaterLily simulation.
 The function runs in $O(\log N)$ time through the use of a Bounding Volume Hierarchy, and works on any backend (single or multi-threaded CPU and GPU).

 ### Installation